IgniteUI/igniteui-docfx/en/components/snackbar.md

 </div>

 #### Snackbar in list
-Having all main snackbar features covered, we can integrate this component in more interesting scenario.
-We can use the snackbar to provide a notification and ability to revert actions.
+Having all main snackbar features covered, we can integrate this component in a more interesting scenario.
+We can use the snackbar to provide a notification and the ability to revert actions.

 Let’s create a list with contacts that can be deleted.
 When an item is deleted, a snackbar is displayed containing a message and a button to undo the action.